pets-oss/pets-back/README.md

     - Click "Save".
 5. Create a new database:
     - Right click "Databases" and select Create > Database.
     - Under the "General" tab, set the Name field (e.g. "gis").
-Take not of the value you have chosen.
+Take note of the value you have chosen.
     - Click "Save".
 6. Upload data to tables:
     - Right click on the database entry you've just created and select "Query Tool"
     - Grant privileges to your new user: `GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA public TO username_from_step_4`;
-    - For each file inside /database folder:
+    - For each file inside `/database` folder:
-        - Click on the little folder icon inside pgAdmin
+        - Click on the little folder icon inside the query tool
         - Choose the file (e.g. "1-schema.sql") and click Select
-        - Click the play button to run the query.
+        - Click the execute button to run the query.
-7. Copy and rename `database.env.sample` to `database.env` and replace the `POSTGRES_USER`, `POSTGRES_PASSWORD`, `POSTGRES_DB` with the values you've set in the steps 4 and 5.
+7. Copy and rename `database.env.sample` to `database.env`.
+Replace the `POSTGRES_USER`, `POSTGRES_PASSWORD`, `POSTGRES_DB` with the values you've set in the steps 4 and 5.
 Change `POSTGRES_HOST` to `localhost`
 9. Copy and rename `common.env.sample` to `common.env`.
 You can tweak the values to your liking, but the default configuration will work as well.
 10. Run `npm install` and `npm run win-dev`
 11. Check http://localhost:8081/graphql.